12 more tips for firm, cellulite-free legs

 Overeating, especially in combination with inactivity, upsets the calorie balance in your body and can lead to excessive deposition of fat into your fat cells, including your cellulite fat cells.
 Mild calorie imbalance would not normally be a significant cellulite-causing factor, as your body can adjust it's metabolism to accommodate for a few extra calories.
 Or, alternatively, you could make up for mild overeating one day by exercising on the same or another day.

 However, with serious overeating, or binge-eating, things are different.
-When you consume, for example 500 or even 1,000 calories more than you need on a single day, you body has no other option than to literally "dump" those excess calories straight into your fat cells, especially your hip and thigh cellulite layer fat cells.
+When you consume, for example 500 or even 1,000 calories more than you need on a single day, you body has no other option than to literally "dump" those excess calories straight into your fat cells, especially your hip, bum and thigh cellulite layer fat cells.

-We described above how these fat cells acts as a fat trap due to action of estrogen.
+I have described above how these fat cells acts as a fat trap due to action of estrogen.
 The effects of overeating also become worse when it is combined with inactivity or when sugary foods are consumed.

 As you have probably guessed, binge-drinking is similar in it's effects to binge eating, but much worse: moderate regular alcohol consumption (especially beer or cocktail consumption) may in itself be a cause of cellulite, but not as important as binge-drinking or binge-eating are.
+Seven glasses on a Friday night is not the same as a glass once a day.
+A small glass of wine every second day is absolutely fine, especially if you follow a low carbohydrate diet, but any other type of alcohol or higher consumption will undermine your cellulite prevention/reduction effort.

 Moral of the story: do not drink more than three glasses of alcohol on any given day.
 And do not binge on food either - even "healthy" food, such as "healthy carbs", "healthy fats" etc. Foods can be "healthy" but also very fattening.